baconjs/bacon.js/README.md

 Run all unit tests:

-    ./test

-Run limited set of unit tests:

-    ./test core _ frompromise

-The names correspond to the file names under `spec/specs`.
-The library will be built with the listed features only.

-You can also test all features individually:

-    ./test-individually.js
+    npm test

+The tests are run against the javascript bundle in the `dist` directory.
+You can build the bundle using `npm run dist`.

 This will loop thru all files under `spec/specs` and build the library with the single feature and run the test.

-Run browser tests (using testem):
+Run browser tests locally:

-    npm install
-    npm install -g testem
-    testem

-Run browser (without testem):

     npm install
     browsertest/browserify